How To Hide Your Browsing History and Protect Your Privacy

 Does Incognito Mode protect my browsing history?

-Incognito mode, or private browsing, is often the solution to privacy for many online browsers, due to its ease of accessibility.
+Incognito mode, or private browsing, is often the solution to privacy for many online browsers due to its ease of accessibility.
 You can simply open a new tab within your browser that is in incognito or private mode.
 However, it’s vital to be aware that it has some limitations compared to using a VPN or a private browser.

 Incognito mode is suitable when using a public or shared computer to prevent your browsing activity and data from being stored on the device.
 But you should not solely rely on this method to provide anonymity and protection of your browsing history and data, as it cannot protect against external entities.
-If you wish to have complete anonymous browsing and greater security measures in place, you should opt for a VPN or a private browser like Tor, as they offer far greater layers of privacy and secure encryption.

-What Incognito Mode does protect
+What Incognito Mode protects

 • It can prevent browsing history from being saved.